Njuelle/how-to-dashboard/part3.md

     }
 ```

-We can now run our stack with docker in a terminal :
+We can now run our two stack with docker in a terminal :

 ```
 $ docker-compose up